Paraphraser/PiBuilder/README.md

 SQLITEVERSION="sqlite-autoconf-3370000"
 ```

-You **should** set:
+You **should** set the right hand side of:

-1. The right hand side of `LOCALCC` to your two-character country code.
+1. `LOCALCC` to your two-character country code.
 This should be the same value you used in `wpa_supplicant.conf`.
-2. The right hand side of `LOCALTZ` to a valid country and city combination.
+2. `LOCALTZ` to a valid country and city combination.
 It is OK to leave this alone if you are not certain about the correct values.

-You **can** set:
+You **can** set the right hand side of:

-1. The right hand side of `LOCALE_LANG` to a valid language descriptor but any value you set here **must** also be enabled via a locale patch.
+1. `LOCALE_LANG` to a valid language descriptor but any value you set here **must** also be enabled via a locale patch.
 See [setting localisation options](tutorials/locales.md) tutorial. "en_GB.UTF-8" is the default language and I recommend leaving that enabled in any locale patch that you create.
-2. The right hand side of <a name="prefer64BitKernel">`PREFER_64BIT_KERNEL`</a> to `true`.
+2. <a name="prefer64BitKernel">`PREFER_64BIT_KERNEL`</a> to `true`.
 This only applies to 32-bit versions of Raspbian.
 Electing to run the 64-bit kernel gets some speed improvements and mostly works but, occasionally, you may strike a container that won't "play nice".
 For example:

 	* [OctoPrint Docker](https://github.com/OctoPrint/octoprint-docker) seems to not like the 64-bit kernel but it is not clear whether the problem is the kernel, that I'm running it on a Raspberry Pi 3B+, or something intrinsic to the way the container is built.